craigalder/N741Hmwk7/Hmwk7AnswerKey.md

 ### (Version 2): The ensemble method - using all 10 variables I choose

 The decision tree (`rpart`) and random forest models below use the 10 variables I selected.
-I then modified the plots to look at the effects of Age and Poverty insead of Age and BMI.
+I then modified the plots to look at each models predictions based on the original data (i.e. ***I did NOT generate fake-data below***).
+However, the plots show the predictions over the available data for Age and Poverty instead of Age and BMI.
 I also added plots to show the decision tree and the variable importance plot from random forest so you can see that indeed BMI, Age and Poverty are indeed important in predicting sleep trouble.

 ``` r
 people <- people %>%